lhcb/impactkit-proceedings/contrib-01-papermake/template.md

 The aim of the project is to enable the automatic insertion of numbers, figures etc. into LaTeX documents without the need for manual intervention.
+It can be found at https://gitlab.cern.ch/nfarley/papermake/.
 This is acheived by adding the following syntax to .tex files:

 ```latex